 (b) in the case of a permit granted by way of the renewal of a permit, for a period of 5 years commencing on the day on which the permit is granted or, if a later day is specified in the permit as being the day on which the permit is to come into force, on that later day.

+(1A) Subject to this Part, a boundary-change permit granted under section 27A(5) remains in force for a period of 5 years commencing on the day on which the permit is granted.

+(1B) Subject to this Part, a boundary-change permit granted under section 27A(6) remains in force for a period of 12 months commencing on the day on which the permit is granted.

 (2) If —

 (a) a permit in respect of a block or blocks cannot be renewed or further renewed; and